ACoAs – “Being Negative” (Part 3)

 1. re.
 OURSELVES

 • Anyone reading this blog & other self-growth material, going to 12-step meetings & therapy – knows this category of NT is a core issue for ACoAs.
 It’s called self-hate (S-H) – powerful, deadly & tenacious!
-If our parents were unable to love us unconditionally OR not at all (no matter that they said), we concluded it was because we weren’t worth it.
+If our parents were unable to love us unconditionally OR not at all (no matter that they said), we concluded it was because we weren’t worth it

-✶ So, our WIC is sure that if the family didn’t make us feel wanted, safe & accepted, why would anyone else?
+✶ So, our WIC is still sure that if the family didn’t make us feel wanted, safe & accepted, why would anyone else?

-We think cruel things & say them to others about ourselves, while secretly being smug about being victimized by the whole universe!
-Playing the role of the victim allows us to not be responsible for our own life, in the present, while protecting the illusion of coming from a loving (or at least an ok) family.
+Playing the role of the victim -now- allows us to not be responsible for our own life, while protecting the illusion of coming from a loving (or at least an ok) family.

 2. re.
 Personal RELATIONSHIPS